JCSDA-internal/eva-docs/doc/eva_user_guide/data_ingest/ioda_obs_space.md

 - `name`=`name` defined in the YAML
 - `group` is the `name` defined in the group list entry
 - `variable` is the name of the variable specified in each of the appropriate lists in the group

+## Ioda observation space injest for interactive processing

+To apply the ioda observation space injest class during an eva interactive, call the `load_collection()` with the ioda data space name:

+        EvaInteractive.load_collection(collection_name, filenames, 'IodaObsSpace')

+where
+  * `collection_name` is a user-defined label for the loaded collection
+  * `filenames` are the file(s) that are to be loaded into the data collection
+  * `'IodaObsSpace'` selects the ioda observation injest class